Me.

 P.S.
 By the way, I never spam… will never share your email address with anyone… and as a side benefit, will never fold, spindle, or mutilate… let alone run with pencils, chew gum while walking, tear that tag off the mattress, leave the backdoor open, or put back an empty ice tray without filling it.
 And no, I was not the one to use the last of the milk.

 P.S.
-Please tell your friends who might be interested about the CR.
+Again, please tell your friends who might be interested about the CR.
 Invite them to sign up.
-And if you want, pretend it was you who came up with the nifty idea of giving away $98 worth of free gifts.
+And if you want, pretend it was you who came up with the nifty idea of giving away $78 worth of free gifts.
 I won’t mind one bit… just so long as they put their names on the list (I love having new readers).

 Welcome on board!